So you want to learn how to start freelance writing?

 - Add writer in your title: Use words like “Copywriter for Hire” or “Freelance Writer.”

-- Link to your writing website: Make sure to link to your freelance writing portfolio so potential clients can see your work.
+- Link to your website or blog: Make sure to link to your freelance writing portfolio so potential clients can see your work.

 - Show off where you have been featured: I do this on LinkedIn but recently changed my picture showcasing my podcast.
 Make sure to #humblebrag where your epic writing has been featured!